How to find out who has completed a SharePoint SurveyIf you would like to ...

 Now you have your new link set up, you may need groups of people within your organization to read the document (or watch the YouTube/training video etc.).
 This can be arranged really easily using a third party tool like DocRead to assign all relevant people a task.

 The first step is to ensure the DocRead properties are available in the Link to Document content types.
-(Note: if you are already using DocRead and have other links to documents within this library, chances are that these columns are already recognised by DocRead so you can skip to step 4).
+(Note: if you are already using DocRead and have other links to documents within this library, chances are that these columns are already recognized by DocRead so you can skip to step 4).

 1) From the Content Types section, select 'Link to a Document'.